 We believe that happy tummies lead to happy kids.

-, Montana Children's is hosting a multidisciplinary Bowel Management Week for children and young adults (ages 0-21) with medically refractory constipation.
+Montana Children’s is hosting regular multidisciplinary Bowel Management Weeks for children and young adults (ages 0-21) with medically refractory constipation.
 Bowel Management Week is a week-long outpatient bowel management program in which parents and children learn helpful techniques to prevent stool accidents and encourage daily bowel health.

 Multidisciplinary team includes:

 - Pediatric surgery

 - Pediatric dietitian

 - Pediatric gastroenterology

 - Pediatric neurosurgery

 Bowel management includes the use of enemas, laxatives, and when indicated, diet manipulation and medicines to slow down the colon.
 The goal of our bowel management program is for your child to have a daily bowel movement and remain clean between bowel movements.
 This program can help young patients who have digestive system malformation or disease, a spinal problem, or suffer from frequent constipation have more control of bowel movements again.